 In summary, innovation events not only help to deliver value, they also allow you to upscale the skills and capabilities of your employees and to break down silos by encouraging collaboration.
 This is how you start building a culture of innovation.
 By empowering people and giving them a place to try new things.

 How do you make innovation events work for you?

 Through our experience of working on innovation events, we always search for a commitment from the business to place a team, full-time, to develop the best ideas that emerge from the event.
 The idea-to-market process should take no more than 90 days.
 By framing it this way, we ensure that the organization understands that ideas need to go beyond the innovation event and get into the hands of customers.

 During the events, we make sure participants are focused on solving for a customer/user problem and that they have access to that customer or user.
 We also make time for structured feedback throughout the event.
-By being deliberate about driving real results and getting the business commitment behind the best ideas, you’ll end up with really valuable innovation events, like at Walmart.
+By being deliberate about driving real results and getting the business commitment behind the best ideas, you’ll end up with really valuable innovation events.